mdn/content/files/en-us/web/api/eventtarget/addeventlistener/index.md

 is attempting to handle scrolling, resulting in possibly enormous reduction in performance during scroll handling.

-To prevent this problem, some browsers (specifically, Chrome and Firefox) have changed the default value of the `passive` option to `true` for the
+To prevent this problem, browsers other than Safari and Internet Explorer have changed the default value of the `passive` option to `true` for the
 {{domxref("Element/touchstart_event", "touchstart")}} and {{domxref("Element/touchmove_event", "touchmove")}} events on the document-level nodes
 {{domxref("Window")}}, {{domxref("Document")}}, and {{domxref("Document.body")}}.
 This